Charles Pillman: Personal history

-Charles Henry Pillman was born in Bromley, England in 1890 to Joseph Charles and Mary Anna Pillman.
+Charles Henry Pillman was born in Bromley, England, in 1890 to Joseph Charles and Mary Anna Pillman.
 He was educated at Tonbridge School and was a member of the London Stock Exchange.
 With the outbreak of the First World War he joined the 4th Dragoon Guards reaching the rank of second lieutenant.
 He was later Lieutenant in the Cavalry Special Reserve, attached to the Dragoon Guards.
 He was awarded the Military Cross in 1918.
 On 1 April 1920 he relinquished his commission and was granted the rank of captain.
 During the Second World War he served as Area Flour Officer for South East Division.

 Before and after the First World War Charles worked for Pillman & Philips, established by his father in 1885 to import flour from Canada to feed the growing London population.
 He married Agnes Hastings in 1918 the daughter of one of the Canadian mill owners.
 They had three sons all of whom were educated at Tonbridge School.
 During World War II two of his sons, Charles Hastings Pillman and Robert Pillman, joined the 4/7 Royal Dragoon Guards and trained together for D-Day.
 Robert was killed six weeks before D-Day when he stood on a landmine while playing golf.
 Charles Hastings was killed on D-Day after dismounting from his tank, by a shell from HMS Orion.
 Losing two sons within two months was a tragedy from which Charles and his wife never recovered.

 Rugby career

 First internationals

-Charles "Cherry" Pillman first played rugby as a schoolboy for Tonbridge School, and on leaving joined first class club Blackheath.
+Charles "Cherry" Pillman first played rugby as a schoolboy for Tonbridge School and Sidcup before joining Blackheath.
 It was at Blackheath that Pillman developed his style of play that defined him as one of the greatest wing forwards of his generation.
 Pillman's tactical play which included the introduction of detaching himself from the pack when opponent's heeled the ball, attacking the opposing fly-half before passing movements could be initiated, brought him to the attention of the English selectors.

 Pillman made his first appearance for the England national side in the opening match of the 1910 Five Nations Championship.
 The match was against Wales, who England had failed to beat in the last twelve years, and was the first international at the new home of English rugby, Twickenham.
 Pillman played an important role in an inexperienced pack, which saw England take an early lead which they defended stoutly in the later stages, winning the game 11–6.
 Pillman remained in the England side for the rest or the Championship, a draw against Ireland and wins over both France and Scotland, which saw him part of his first Five Nations winning team.